 For this study, the "Resolution of Anaphora Procedure" (RAP) by Lappin and Leass (1994), a knowledge-rich, rule-based algorithm for the resolution of third person pronouns, has been re-implemented for German.
-In contrast to other approaches that

-Table 1: Salience hierarchy used in the German version of RAP are frequently based on machine learning strategies, linguistic principles are explicitly encoded in this rule-based system.
+In contrast to other approaches that are frequently based on machine learning strategies, linguistic principles are explicitly encoded in this rule-based system.
 Thus, the effects of linguistically motivated modifications to rules can directly be observed and evaluated.